rossh2/counterfactual-model-generation/README.md

-# Minimal Models for Counterfactuals and Conditionals
+# Minimal Models for Conditionals

-This repository contains the code for my 2020 Master's Thesis in CL at Brandeis University.
-As of April 22, 2020, this work is in a provisionally completed state but could still be improved with a number of extensions and fixes, most notably adding presupposition parsing.
+This repository contains the code for my 2020 Master's Thesis in Computational Linguistics at Brandeis University.
+The full thesis is available at the [Brandeis Institutional Repository](http://bir.brandeis.edu/handle/10192/3752); a shorter paper (and poster) presented at WeSSLLI 2020 is available on [OSF](https://osf.io/jpqad/).

 This Haskell codebase shows how to generate minimal models for conditionals of three types: indicative, subjunctive and counterfactual (subjunctive past).
 Specifically, it focuses on the distinction of whether the conditional deals with a pair of events at different times which contrast, i.e. the 'same event' has different outcomes.